-1 Annual precipitation for the Gulf of Alaska side of the parks is high, estimated at more than 2 70 inches annually.
-Due to the rain shadow effect of the mountains, the Kachemak Bay area 3 receives significantly less precipitation (around 30 inches/year), while precipitation in the 4 Kenai Mountains is estimated to be more than 130 inches/year.
-Annual snowfall in Homer 5 and lower elevations along the north side of Kachemak Bay averages 55 inches.
-Across the 6 bay in Halibut Cove, annual snowfall averages 88 inches.
-Because of significantly cooler 7 temperatures, higher elevations of inland areas can receive three times or more snow than the 8 lower elevations.
+Annual precipitation for the Gulf of Alaska side of the parks is high, estimated at more than 70 inches annually.
+Due to the rain shadow effect of the mountains, the Kachemak Bay area receives significantly less precipitation (around 30 inches/year), while precipitation in the Kenai Mountains is estimated to be more than 130 inches/year.
+Annual snowfall in Homer and lower elevations along the north side of Kachemak Bay averages 55 inches.
+Across the bay in Halibut Cove, annual snowfall averages 88 inches.
+Because of significantly cooler temperatures, higher elevations of inland areas can receive three times or more snow than the lower elevations.
 Snowfall usually starts in October and continues through April.

-9 10 In the parks, winds typically range from 10 to 25 knots, with higher winds experienced on mountain ridges and passes, and in open areas such as the mouths of Tutka Bay and Sadie 11 12 Cove.
+In the parks, winds typically range from 10 to 25 knots, with higher winds experienced on mountain ridges and passes, and in open areas such as the mouths of Tutka Bay and Sadie Cove.
 On Kachemak Bay during the summer months, the wind is typically 15 to 20 knots from the southwest (called the "day breeze").
-The day breeze is moderate in the early 13 14 mornings and late evenings but is stronger at mid-day.
-With the approach of storms from the 15 Gulf of Alaska, the winds change to southeast.
-In the fall and winter, winds in the bay are 16 more commonly from the north and northeast.
+The day breeze is moderate in the early mornings and late evenings but is stronger at mid-day.
+With the approach of storms from the Gulf of Alaska, the winds change to southeast.
+In the fall and winter, winds in the bay are more commonly from the north and northeast.
 Much higher wind speeds can occur at any time of year (e.g. the "Sadie Eighties").
-The Gulf of Alaska is subject to the severe storms of 17 18 the north Pacific.
-19 20 The average cloud cover is 72%.
-All months except December and January have cloud 21 coverage between 70 and 80%.
+The Gulf of Alaska is subject to the severe storms of the North Pacific.

+The average cloud cover is 72%.
+All months except December and January have cloud coverage between 70 and 80%.
 Longer periods of overcast occur in the mountains.
-Homer

-- 22 experiences heavy fog approximately five days per year.
-Fog most frequently occurs in low- - 23 lying areas of the bay where cold air collects, such as downslope from the Doroshin, - 24 Wosnesenski and Grewingk Glaciers.
-The sun usually dissipates fog by mid-day. - 25 26
+Homer experiences heavy fog approximately five days per year.
+Fog most frequently occurs in low-lying areas of the bay where cold air collects, such as downslope from the Doroshin, Wosnesenski, and Grewingk Glaciers.
+The sun usually dissipates fog by mid-day.

-27 Habitat
+Habitat

-There are six types of habitat present in the parks: Marine; Estuarine and Marine Wetland; Freshwater Wetland; Freshwater Lakes and Streams; Forest; and Alpine (see Map 4: General
+There are six types of habitat present in the parks: Marine; Estuarine and Marine Wetland; Freshwater Wetland; Freshwater Lakes and Streams; Forest; and Alpine (see Map 4: General Habitat).

-31 Habitat).

-33 Marine habitat is defined as that habitat that is dominated by saltwater influence, extending

-34 from the tideline to deep water.
-In the Intertidal Zone the substrate is either 'hard' (rocky) or

-35 'soft' (muddy) and tends to control the distribution of plant communities and their associated

-- animals.
-One of the most interesting features of intertidal communities is the horizontal - 37 zonation, where the plant and animal communities are divided into distinct horizontal bands - 38 of specific species, the location of which is directly controlled by the amount of time it is - flooded by the tide.
-Seaward of the Intertidal Zone, the Subtidal Zone occurs below the lowtide line.
-The Subtidal Zone is the 'nursery' of many shellfish and other small invertebrates - 40 the fine.
-The Subtrait Zone is the full set y of many sherrish and othe 41 which comprise the rich underwater ecosystem that feeds the bay. - 42
+Marine habitat is defined as that habitat that is dominated by saltwater influence, extending from the tideline to deep water.
+In the Intertidal Zone the substrate is either 'hard' (rocky) or 'soft' (muddy) and tends to control the distribution of plant communities and their associated animals.
+One of the most interesting features of intertidal communities is the horizontal zonation, where the plant and animal communities are divided into distinct horizontal bands of specific species, the location of which is directly controlled by the amount of time it is flooded by the tide.
+Seaward of the Intertidal Zone, the Subtidal Zone occurs below the low tide line.
+The Subtidal Zone is the 'nursery' of many shellfish and other small invertebrates which comprise the rich underwater ecosystem that feeds the bay.
+(For a list of terrestrial plants, see Appendix H: Flora Species).